 - Chief officers, directors, and independent agency officers shall provide oral and written expectations and counseling regarding employee performance issues as they may arise; - 2.
-Chief officers, directors, and independent agency officers, shall, when appropriate for employees who report to each respectively, issue either written reprimands or performance improvement plans, or both, regarding employee performance issues that persist, following an oral or written statement of expectations or counseling; - 3.
+Chief officers, directors, and independent agency officers shall, when appropriate for employees who report to each respectively, issue either written reprimands or performance improvement plans, or both, regarding employee performance issues that persist, following an oral or written statement of expectations or counseling; - 3.
 The chief officers and independent agency officers shall make decisions regarding suspension without pay or termination of an employee; - 4.
 The decision of the chief officer or independent agency officer to suspend an employee without pay for ten working days or less is final; - 5.
 An employee subject to a chief officer's or independent agency officer's suspension without pay for more than ten working days or termination decision may, within five business days, request a hearing before the employment and administration committee to mitigate or change the decision.
-A hearing is requested by delivering a written notice of appeal to the clerk of the Council; - 6.
+A hearing is requested by delivering a written notice of appeal to the clerk of the Council.
+A decision by the committee to mitigate, modify, or reverse a decision of a chief officer or an independent agency officer must be based upon a preponderance of the evidence; - 6.
 Following a committee decision on a suspension without pay of more than ten working days or termination hearing decision, an employee may, within five business days, appeal the decision to the Council.
-An appeal is requested by delivering a written notice of appeal to the clerk of the Council; - 7.
-The decision of Council to suspend without pay or terminate an employee is final; and - 8.
+If the employment and administration committee mitigates, modifies, or reverses a decision of a chief officer or independent agency officer, the chief officer or independent agency officer may appeal the decision to the full Council.
+An appeal is requested by delivering a written notice of appeal to the clerk of the Council;

+- 7. The decision of the full Council to suspend without pay or terminate an employee is final; and - 8.
 A written disciplinary action may not be issued before review by Council's legal counsel or the civil division of the office of the prosecuting attorney.
-For the purpose of this section, "written disciplinary action" means written expectations and counseling regarding employee performance issues, reprimands, performance improvement plans and decisions regarding suspension without pay or termination of an employee.
+For the purpose of this section, "written disciplinary action" includes written reprimands, performance improvement plans, decisions regarding suspension without pay or termination of an employee, or written expectations and counseling regarding employee performance issues that form the basis for discipline.
+It does not include informal, routine coaching or counseling that is in writing but not disciplinary in nature.